Updated: Feb 21

 The West End’s got something to say!

-Meanwhile, in the big city of Louisville, the ruling class just figured out a way to speed up this process.
+Meanwhile, Louisville is learning its own big city lessons, and the ruling class just figured out a way to speed up this process.
 They’ve learned to bypass the illusion of democracy altogether, leaving nothing to chance.
-The ruling class now just installs one of their lackeys (i.e. a wealthy developer deeply invested in the gentrification of poor and working class neighborhoods) as mayor.
+The ruling class now just installs one of their insider lackeys (i.e. a wealthy developer deeply invested in the gentrification of poor and working class neighborhoods) as mayor.
 They are able to get whatever they want, whenever they want it.
 In a nutshell, the ruling class in Louisville has escalated their tactics (in order to maintain their control over land and labor) to not only buying the up-and-coming mayoral election but also filling that mayoral seat themselves, which is effectively cutting out the middleman.
 This strategy change is likely a king-sized strategic counter to the political power generated by the organized community outrage that erupted last year in response to Breonna Taylor’s murder.
 To the ruling class, those workers got seriously out of control and were—and still are—in need of some corralling.

 On July 7, 2020, one day after the connection between Breonna’s murder and the gentrification in the Russell neighborhood was exposed by local and national media outlets, Christy Brown, of the famed Louisville Brown family, published an op-ed of her thoughts on Breonna Taylor’s murder.
 In the op-ed, she said that she was “greatly concerned about the new accusations in the July 6 Courier Journal about the LMPD and allegedly different set of circumstances leading up to the murder of Breonna Taylor.”